Iowa Democratic Party chair resigns after caucus fiasco

 "These are people who are working hard towards our common goal of electing Democrats in November, and I deeply regret that these dedicated employees of our party had to endure such abuse," he said.

-Price was asked if he would step down on the night of the caucus when it became clear that the results were a mess.
+Price was asked whether he would step down on the night of the caucuses when it became clear that the results were a mess.
 He said his focus was on completing the count.